Fix macOS Ventura Secondary Monitor Not Detecting Flickering

 3- Reset SMC on your Mac

-the SMC has a role to control thermal and power management on Mac machines.
+the SMC has a role in controlling thermal and power management on Mac machines.
 Resetting SMC on your Mac, it boost your Mac speed and resolves some hard issue on your Mac.
 So to fix the external monitor or display not working, let’s get here reset SMC on Mac computer. [guide for only intel mac users]

 4- Reset PRAM/NVARM

-Skip this step for M1 Mac [Just need Restart], here’s a complete guide to reset PRAM and NVRAM on an Apple mac computer.
+Skip this step for M1 Mac [Need Restart].
+Here’s a complete guide to reset PRAM and NVRAM on an Apple mac computer.

 5- Restart your Mac in Safe mode